 No drugs are FDA-approved to treat heartworm disease in ferrets, so prevention is critical.
 If you own a ferret, talk to your veterinarian about prevention options.

 When it comes to detecting heartworm disease, observing your pet's health is not enough.
+There is no "off-season" for heartworm prevention and treatment.
 Clinical symptoms develop very slowly; in fact, there may be no visible warning signs that a dog or cat is sick until the disease has reached an advanced stage.
 Prevention is simple compared to the expense and risk of treatment.